5 accredited programs. Compare programs, get details, and request info.

-Certification Requirements: To become a certified Basic Life Support in New Jersey, you must complete an accredited training program and pass the AHA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-American Heart Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Basic Life Support in New Jersey, you must complete an accredited training program and pass the AHA cognitive and psychomotor exams.
+American Heart Association certification is recognized nationwide.

 Program Options: BLS programs in New Jersey are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 This course trains participants to save lives of cardiac arrest victims using high-quality CPR.
 Designed by the American Heart Association, it prepares healthcare professionals to perform CPR in both hospital and pre-hospital settings.
 It covers chest compressions, ventilations, and AED use, issuing a course completion eCard for successful participants.